Judge sets Aug. 14 trial date for Trump documents case

 Trump and his team are expected to push to delay the trial through those motions, however, making it unlikely that the Aug.
 14 date will hold.

-Trump pleaded not guilty last Tuesday to charges on 37 counts following a Department of Justice indictment alleging he violated both the Espionage Act and obstructed justice in taking classified records from his presidency and refusing to return them.
+Trump pleaded not guilty last Tuesday to charges on 37 counts following a DOJ indictment alleging he violated both the Espionage Act and obstructed justice in taking classified records from his presidency and refusing to return them.
 He is also facing charges for concealing documents and misleading investigators.

 Special counsel Jack Smith has said Trump’s trial could be completed in as little as 21 days.